fabric8io/kubernetes-client/doc/CRD-generator-migration-v2.md

 - [CRD Generator Maven Plugin](../crd-generator/maven-plugin/README.md)
 - [CRD Generator CLI tool](../crd-generator/cli/README.md)

-The tools use the same core implementation, which means they should generate the same CRDs if similar configuration parameter are used.
+The tools use the same base, which means they should generate the same CRDs if similar configuration parameter are used.
 One of the enhancements of the new tooling is that they can be configured easily.
 Please read the README of the tool for details on usage and configuration.